afriteknz/k8s-infrastructure/README.md

-### This repository documents my Kubernetes (EKS & AKS) journey, emphasizing my general understanding of how one can use it to deploy microservices applications [This is a living document and still a WIP].
+### This repository serves as a documentation of my Kubernetes (EKS & AKS) journey, focusing on my comprehension of how Kubernetes orchestrates microservices applications.

-In summary, for kubenetes solutions you need 2 things:

-    - A cluster
-    - A way to deploy workloads into the cluster

-This repo will focus on how DevOps teams can achieve

-    - Infrastructure CI/CD - deployment, management and monitoring
-    - Application CI/CD - deployment, management and monitoring

-#### What inspired this repo
+### What inspired this repo

-How many can confidently say they understand the Kubernetes ecosystem?
-Probably just a few.
-To address this, I've decided to document my experiences with Kubernetes.
+My journey into the world of containers and container orchestraters has been very tumultous.
+I started  (2010) my career in I.T in an organisation that fully embraced opensource, this meant that any solution to a problem was supposed to be solved using open source solutions.
+It was a Java shop, I worked with 3 Java developers that developed applications that we hosted on either Apache tomcat or Glassfish.

+Challenges such as,

+- difficulty in mantaining similar environments across all developers
+- Slow shipping of applications
+- Development environments that differed from production environments
+- Manualy code deployments

+I was a Linux Administrator and I was responsible for addressing all the problems above.
+Unfortunately Docker wasnt a thing and the next best thing we had to solve the above problems was

+- interwoven bash scripts that were difficult to troubleshoot.
+- virtualisation that sort of helped create isolated environments.
+- Intergrating Jenkins even though no one really understood how it worked completely.

+2023 I was involved in an AWS EKS project where the client wanted to design a multi account/cluster solution for the customers.
+I have a strong background in Linux admin with its intricasies (RHCE) and between 2010 & 2023, I had played around with Podman & Docker.

+Given the complexities of containerisation and kubernetes, I decided to document my experiences.
 This documentation will serve as a valuable reference for all my future projects involving Kubernetes, particularly AKS and EKS.

 Ultimately, my goal isn't necessarily to master every aspect of Kubernetes.
 Instead, I aim to understand kubernetes core fundamentals enough to be able to host microservices developed in either Java, C#, PHP, Python and any of the morden languages.

 This practical approach guides my efforts, prioritizing operational effectiveness over exhaustive comprehension.

+This write up will cover concepts below bulding up to a CI/CD pipeline (build, integrate and deploy an app).

+    python environment
+    Docker + Docker-Compose
+    Minikube
+    Kubernetes
+    *** Helm
+    GitHub actions
+    Argo CD
+    Prometheus and Grafana
+    Terraform

 #### Docker & Kubernetes - Understanding the relationship